casualcore/casual/middleware/administration/documentation/cli/overview.operation.md

 ## bash completion

 `casual` provides _bash-auto-completion_ on the command `casual`.
-Hence, it should help users to _tab_ guidance to appropriate options for their intention.
-It will certainly reduce the amount of options one needs to memorize.
+Hence, it should help users to _tab_ for guidance to appropriate options for their intention.
+Reducing the amount of options you needs to memorize.

 ## unix friendly